stn1slv/markdown-github-stars-updater/README.md

 - If the star count is less than 1000, the exact star count is shown (e.g., "⭐35").
 - If the star count is between 1000 and 9999, it is displayed in the format "⭐1.1k" for 1100 stars.
 - If the star count is 10000 or more, it is displayed in the format "⭐10k" for 10000 stars.
+The tool processes one file at a time, so run it separately for each Markdown file you need to update.
+The link detection relies on a simple regular expression and may not cover every possible Markdown link variation.
 ## Requirements
 - Go programming language (https://golang.org/dl/)
 ## Configuration
 To use this program, you need to provide your GitHub access token for API requests.
-Set the GITHUB_TOKEN environment variable before running the program.
+Set the `GITHUB_TOKEN` environment variable before running the program.
+Using a token prevents hitting the very small unauthenticated rate limits of the GitHub API.

 ## License
 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for more information.